A Guide to Contract Manufacturing in Vietnam

 - Project management structure (dedicated manager? escalation path?)

-- Experience with Western communication norms (proactive updates, timelines, accountability)
+- Experience with Western communication norms (such as proactive updates, timelines, and accountability)

 Ethical Standards and ESG Concerns